Navigation: EVENT BUILDER > REGISTRATION tab

 2) SINGLE-USE COUPONS

-Just like the Multi-Use Coupon mechanism, you can create multiple codes at once, decide who to offer the coupon to (Attendees vs. Exhibitors vs. Ticket Purchasers) and set an expiration date.
+Just like the Multi-Use Coupon mechanism, you can create multiple single-use codes at once, decide who to offer the coupon to (Attendees vs. Exhibitors vs. Ticket Purchasers) and set an expiration date.

 Take a look below - once you click the green Assign button, the assignee receives the following notification:

 At the top, you'll see the actual code.
-The recipient simply copies that code, follows the REGISTRATION LINK below, then pastes the code in the coupon validation box at the end of registration (see below):
+The recipient simply copies that code, follows the REGISTRATION LINK included, then pastes the code in the coupon validation box at the end of registration (see below):

 After entering the code and clicking VALIDATE, the coupon will trigger and reflect in the calculated Total Due.